carissablossom/javascript-dynamic-elements-events/README.md

 JavaScript application and extend it to include event bindings.
 Some of the good practices you'll see in the provided code are:

-1. Using templates from the HTML to add elements.
+1. Using templates in HTML to add elements.
 1. Using functions to scope variables (i.e. todoTemplate is accessible within buildTodo, but not in the global scope.
-[Why?](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FFunctions_and_function_scope))
+[Why?][scope])
 1. Using functions to do only one thing (i.e. building the Todo DOM Element vs building the element and adding it to the list)

 This should provide you with a solid foundation to complete the remaining features.